 I have been drooling over Buddha bowls for quite some time now and recently shared my faves in the blog post 8 beautiful Buddha Bowls that you need in your life right now.

-Other than cooking the lemon garlic chicken and the sweet potato fries, this salad is super simple to make and is packed full of delicious flavours.
+Other than cooking the chicken and the sweet potato fries, this salad is super simple to make and is packed full of delicious flavours.
 Plus you can make it using leftovers, which makes it even easier to put together.

 Healthy wholefood ingredients – which are easy to find at any supermarket, health store, food markets or on-line store.